nanlabs/devops-reference/README.md

   - Pull Requests validation with DangerJS
   - Deployment example with GitHub Pages

+### Containers and Compositions (Docker, Docker Compose, Buildpacks, ...)

+> Collection of examples that use Docker, Docker Compose, Buildpacks among other tools
+> that can be used to run local development environments.
+> NOTE: Most of the examples are compatible with other container runtimes like Podman.

+- [AWS Glue using Docker and Docker Compose](./examples/docker/glue/) - Dockerfile and docker-compose.yml for AWS Glue development.
+- [Localstack using Docker and Docker Compose](./examples/docker/localstack/) - Dockerfile and docker-compose.yml to run Localstack locally with all the necessary services.
+This example also includes a script to create the necessary resources in Localstack.
+The provided examples are for DynamoDB, S3, SQS and Kinesis.
+- [MongoDB + Mongo Express using Docker and Docker Compose](./examples/docker/mongodb/) - Dockerfile and docker-compose.yml to run MongoDB and Mongo Express locally with initialization scripts.
+- [Microsoft SQL Server using Docker and Docker Compose](./examples/docker/mssql/) - Dockerfile and docker-compose.yml to run Microsoft SQL Server locally with initialization scripts.
+- [AWS Neptune using Docker and Docker Compose](./examples/docker/neptune/) - Dockerfile and docker-compose.yml to run AWS Neptune locally with initialization scripts.
+- [PostgreSQL using Docker and Docker Compose](./examples/docker/postgres/) - Dockerfile and docker-compose.yml to run PostgreSQL locally with initialization scripts.
+- [Python Buildpack](./examples/buildpacks/python#readme) - Buildpack example for Python applications.

 ### DevContainers and Codespaces

 > Collection of DevContainers that can be used to run local development environments using VSCode